IrfanHayat361/Devsynt-AI-Internship-Irfan/project_2_phase_2/data/readme.md

-## This folder contains the used dataset
+## This folder contains the used dataset and also the Cleaned retail dataset